 |

-Our Society's own publication "Clayton Windmills" is on sale at Jill Windmill on Open Days together with mill information sheets in English, French, German and Czech.
+Our Society's own publication "Clayton Windmills" is on sale at Jill Windmill on Open Days together with mill information sheets in English, French, German, Russian and Czech.

 The publication is not available through bookshops, however copies are available by mail order. |